2014 Browser Vulnerability Review

 Irrespective of the standard you measure it in; this is huge money, even for a firm of VUPEN’s stature.
 This contest actually resonates with the security experts’ calls about browser vulnerabilities getting difficult to locate, eating up a large chunk of research resources.

-An analogical explanation of browsers would be something like a virtual gateway, which helps users make most out of their internet experience.
+An analogical explanation of browsers would be something like a virtual gateway, which helps users make the most out of their internet experience.
 They help them connect with everything else on the network.
 Now just like any other chunk of code, browsers are also vulnerable to maliciously written codes that find loopholes in the developer’s architecture.

 As a matter of fact, cybercriminals are constantly looking for browser vulnerabilities.
 In 2014 alone, 653 vulnerabilities were discovered in 5 of the most popular browsers including Mozilla Firefox, Google Chrome, and Microsoft Internet Explorer, while Google Chrome remains the top used browser for 2014.